-Rhubarb is an easy plant to grow and if you get the conditions right at the start will be relatively trouble free for years.
+Rhubarb is an easy plant to grow and if you get the conditions right at the start will be relatively trouble free for many years.
 It is a plant that looks fantastic in the vegetable garden with its large leaves and striking red stems but also gives you a sweet and tasty treat when there is little else to harvest.
 We stock 3 of our favourite varieties which can be easily ordered below with more information on our rhubarb varieties blog post.

 So, here we go:

-Rhubarb needs to planted in full sun but will tolerate partial shade in a warm garden.
+Site and soil Rhubarb needs to planted in full sun but will tolerate partial shade in a warm garden.
 I would advise a spot with at least 6 hours of sunshine per day so keep an eye on the garden for a few days to find the best spot to plant.
 You also need to be aware that your rhubarb plant will be in the same spot for 10 years as it will not like to be moved.
-Rhubarb also has an extensive root system so you shouldn’t dig around the plant, choose your site well and leave it alone!
+Rhubarb also has an extensive root system so you shouldn't dig around the plant, choose your site well and leave it alone!
 When choosing your final position take into account that a medium sized plant will be 4 foot or more in diameter.

 Rhubarb likes a well drained soil and will not thrive in wet soil, if your garden is on the damp side we recommend growing in raised beds.
 Dig in plenty of organic matter about 4 weeks before planting time and give it time to settle.
 Remember the plant won't like to be moved so you're adding as much nutrient rich material as you can to keep it going over a long period.
 If you need a good source of organic nutrient rich compost we highly recommend our soil improver sold in 25 kg or tonne bags.

-It’s much easier and more productive to grow rhubarb from crowns (divided plants) rather than seed.
+When to plant It's much easier and more productive to grow rhubarb from crowns (divided plants) rather than seed.
 The best time to put them in is late Autumn to early Winter.
-November – December is perfect.
+November - December is perfect.

-Dig a planting hole a little wider than the rhubarb crown in your prepared bed.
+How to plant Dig a planting hole a little wider than the rhubarb crown in your prepared bed.
 Plant the crown with the growing tip approx 2.5 cm below the surface of the soil.
 With your fingers firm the soil well around the roots to get a good seal and to remove any pockets of air.
 If the weather is unusually dry when planting water well to help establish the plant.
 Spread a compost mulch around the plant but not directly above the growing tip which will come up in approx 4 weeks.

-Rhubarb is easy to grow but with a bit of extra care and attention you can increase your yield and produce a better quality stem.
+Crop Care Rhubarb is easy to grow but with a bit of extra care and attention you can increase your yield and produce a better quality stem.